Erica McCall: USA Basketball

 McCall was named to the 3x3 U18 team for the USA, along with teammates Kaela Davis, Diamond DeShields, and Brianna Turner.
 The event, formally known as the 3x3 Youth World Championship, was renamed to be the FIBA 3x3 U18 World Championship For Women.
 The 2012 championship was held in Alcobendas, Spain.
 The team started by winning their first four contest easily.
 In the fifth game they were matched against China.
 Both Davis and DeShields fouled out in regulation, leaving McCall and Turner to take on the three players for China.
 Despite the imbalance they took the game to overtime.
 In the overtime.
-The contest continued with two players against three, but McCall and Turner were unable to outscore their opponents in China won the game 13-12.
-The team went on to win the remaining games including the metal rounds to end up with a 7-1 record and the gold-medal representing the championship.
+The contest continued with two players against three, but McCall and Turner were unable to outscore their opponents in China won the game 13–12.
+The team went on to win the remaining games including the metal rounds to end up with a 7–1 record and the gold-medal representing the championship.

-McCall has been named to the USA team scheduled to play at the World University games scheduled to be held July 4–13 in Gwangju, South Korea.
+McCall was named to the USA team for the 2015 World University games held July 4–13 in Gwangju, South Korea.
 She played a key role in the success of the team, averaging 15 points per game and leading all players at the tournament and field-goal percentage, hitting 59.7% of her field-goal attempts.
 She had a double double in the opening game against Italy with 22 points and 18 rebounds.
 In the semifinal game against Japan she had a noble another double double with 19 points and 11 rebounds in a game that went to double overtime, with USA winning 102–98.
 In the gold-medal game against Canada the team had only a three-point lead starting the fourth quarter but score 34 points in the final quarter to win the gold-medal for the event.